potnanny/application/README.md

 Potnanny turns your Raspberry Pi into powerful grow-room automation system using inexpensive, off-the-shelf Bluetooth sensors, power outlets, and other devices.
-The basic installation allows you to monitor 1 grow room, with 5 devices.

 ## Description
 Potnanny provides a simple dashboard for monitoring and insight into your grow environment.